 The NYU Project on the Armed Forces & Society is a joint endeavor between the Center for Global Affairs in the School of Professional Studies and the Graduate School of Arts and Science.
-The Project is co-directed by Professor Christopher Ankersen (SPS) and Professor Michael John Williams (GSAS).
+The Project was co-directed by Professor Christopher Ankersen (SPS) and Professor Michael John Williams (GSAS).

 NYU-PAFS focuses on the study of the Armed Forces & Society with the intent to engage the public and policy-makers regarding this most crucial of relationships within the state.